This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Roof Coverings”.

 d) Flat roofs

 Explanation: EPDM Rubber is ethylene propylene diene monomer.
-It is used to create single-ply rubberized roof for a flat or a very low slope roof.
+It is used to create a single-ply rubberized roof for a flat or a very low slope roof.
 It is UV resistant.

 3. How many types of composition shingles are there?